Skip to content

 The candidate profile is the complete record for one person — everything Nextal knows about them lives on this page.
 When the page loads you’ll see a brief moment with a spinner, then the full profile appears.

-The page is organised top to bottom into four sections:
+The page is organised top to bottom into five sections:

 The top of the page